KTRiles55/KTRiles55/README.md

 About Me
 --------

 I am finishing my last semester of college and pursuing a Bachelor's Degree in Computer Science.
 Since my childhood, I have been interested in computer technology and developing software applications.
 Throughout the years, I've gained skills in programming with languages, such as C/C++, Java, Python and Javascript.
 I have also worked on desktop applications with other programmers on campus.
 These experiences helped shape me into a proficient programmer and team player.
-My goal is to get a career in Cyber Security Engineering.
+My goal is to get a career in the Information Technology industry that involves Cybersecurity and Software Engineering.

 Projects
 --------